UBCSailbot/sailbot_workspace/docs/current/docs/overview.md

 ### Setup in Sailbot Workspace

-1. Uncomment `docker-compose.docs.yml` in `.devcontainer/devcontainer.json`
+1. Uncomment `docs/docker-compose.docs.yml` in `.devcontainer/devcontainer.json`
+2. Uncomment `8000:8000` in `.devcontainer/docker-compose.yml`
-2. Rebuild the Dev Container
+3. Rebuild the Dev Container

 Refer to [How to work with containerized applications](../sailbot_workspace/how_to.md#work-with-containerized-applications) for more details.